ldsouza13/MEDICARE.github.io/README.md

   from nltk.sentiment.vader import SentimentIntensityAnalyzer

- **Methodology:**
+ >**Methodology:**

-   **Pre-Processing:**
+   >**Pre-Processing:**

-       > 1. Creating the token object, which is used to create documents with linguistic annotations
+        1. Creating the token object, which is used to create documents with linguistic annotations

-       > 2. Lemmatizing each token and converting each token into lowercase
+        2. Lemmatizing each token and converting each token into lowercase

-       > 3. Removing stop words
+        3. Removing stop words

-       > 4. Return preprocessed list of tokens
+        4. Return preprocessed list of tokens